DeformedSAS/CS-GO-Custom-Panorama-CS2-/README.md

 # Why aren't there more hud changes?
 - There are.. just very minor such as the killfeed..
 - Stuff like the deathpanel or killfeed are supposed to have a blurred background but for some reason..
 It doesn't work the same way as for the alert..
 - The hint panel does not work and i am unsure why as there seems to be nothing wrong with the layout and CSS..
-If anyone found a fix for that, make a issue and give the changed there and i'll credit you.
+If anyone found a fix for that, make a issue and give the changed code there and i'll credit you.

 # Main menu stuff changes
 - At the launch of the game you will hear the CS2 intro logo, this is ignored if you have -novid.